Deer Hunt in Munich Landscape

 “ yet preferred … to do his studies in the hunting ground ” itself .

 And, continuing, his “etchings are excellent and are in the treatment between those by Hollar and Riedinger”.
-To eventually emphasize 1863 once again expressly in the Dictionary of Monogramists (III, no. 68) the rarity of these beautiful sheets.
+While in the Dictionary of Monogramists (III, no. 68) of 1863 eventually